tw-in-js/twind/docs/usage-guides/ssr.md

       content: twind tailwind css-in-js
 ---

-# {{ $frontmatter.title }}---

-title: Use with Vue
-editLink: true
-navbar: true
-sidebar: true
-head:

-- - meta
-  - name: description
-    content: How to use Twind with Vue
-- - meta
-  - name: keywords
-    content: twind tailwind css-in-js

----

 # {{ $frontmatter.title }}

-# Static Extraction a.k.a.
+## Static Extraction a.k.a.
 Server Side Rendering

 Twind supports static extraction a.k.a.
 Server Side Rendering (SSR) out of the box.